-execution class existence join execute cursor A cursor that is a subset of client cursors whose result set is defined by a stored procedure that has a single select statement.
+execute cursor A cursor that is a subset of client cursors whose result set is defined by a stored procedure that has a single select statement.
 The stored procedure can use parameters.
-The values of the parameters are sent through Open Client calls.
-A classification of applications, logins, and stored procedures based on the performance requirements of these entities.
-An execution class is defined by a set of execution attributes associated with the objects belonging to that class.
-A type of join performed in place of certain subqueries.
+The values of the parameters are sent through Open Client calls. execution class A classification of applications, logins, and stored procedures based on the performance requirements of these entities.
+An execution class is defined by a set of execution attributes associated with the objects belonging to that class. existence join A type of join performed in place of certain subqueries.
 Instead of the usual nested iteration through a table that returns all matching values, an existence join returns TRUE when it finds the first value and stops processing.
 If no matching value is found, it returns FALSE.

-expected row size A user-defined average for the expected size of a data row.
+existence scan A scan algorithm based on stopping the scan of the table as soon as the first row is fully qualified.
+Existence scans are typically introduced by tables from a flattened exists subquery expected row size A user-defined average for the expected size of a data row.
 Specifying the expected row size for a table reserves space on the data page for rows that grow in length after they are inserted.
 This helps to avoid row forwarding. expression A computation, column data, a built-in function, or a subquery that returns values.

-expression A type of subquery that is introduced with an unmodified comparison operator, subquery must return a single value, and can be used almost anywhere an expression is allowed in SQL.
+expression subqueryA type of subquery that is introduced with an unmodified comparison operator, must return a single value, and can be used almost anywhere an expression is allowed in SOL.